-Students who interrupt their enrollment for more than 12 consecutive months must apply for re-admission by completing a new WIU Application for Admission and paying the non-refundable reapplication fee.
+Students who interrupt their enrollment for more than 12 consecutive months must apply for re-admission by completing a new WIU Application for Admission.
 Official transcripts from all colleges or universities attended since the last enrollment at WIU will be required.
 (Refer to Re-Entry to the University section of this catalog for further information).